 B. The pollutant emissions costs calculation will identify the damage costs associated with the proposal and will assist WDC in assessing the overall impacts on air quality arising from major developments.
-WDC will use the damage costs in considering the appropriate scale and kind of mitigation that is required to make certain major schemes acceptable in terms of air quality.
-The overall benefit of the scheme will be taken into account in making the site acceptable.
-The calculation should utilise the most recent DEFRA Emissions Factor Toolkit18 to estimate the additional pollutant emissions from a proposed development and the latest DEFRA IGCB Air Quality Damage Costs for the specific pollutant of interest, to calculate the resultant damage cost19.
+WDC will use the damage costs as a guide in considering the appropriate scale and kind of mitigation that is required to make certain major schemes acceptable in terms of air quality.
+It should be noted however that applicants must demonstrate that proposed mitigation is likely to effectively address the adverse impact of development in air quality terms.
+Failure to do so may result in the application being refused.
+It is possible therefore that in some instances mitigation schemes might need to exceed the value of the damage cost calculation, or conversely they might have a value equivalent to less than the damage cost calculated.
+This will need to be evidenced on a case by case basis and the overall benefit of the scheme will be taken into account in making the site acceptable.
+The calculation should utilise the most recent DEFRA Emissions Factor Toolkit to estimate the additional pollutant emissions from a proposed development and the latest DEFRA IGCB Air Quality Damage Costs for the specific pollutant of interest, to calculate the resultant damage cost.
 The calculation process includes:

-Identifying the additional trips generated by the proposal (from the Transport Assessment);

-- The emissions calculated for the pollutants of concern (NOx and PM10) [from the Emissions Factor Toolkit]; - The air quality damage costs calculation for the specific pollutant emissions (from DEFRA IGCB); - The result is totalled for a five-year period to enable mitigation implementation.
+- · Identifying the additional trips generated by the proposal (from the Transport Assessment); - The emissions calculated for the pollutants of concern (NOx and PM10) [from the Emissions Factor Toolkit]; - The air quality damage costs calculation for the specific pollutant emissions (from DEFRA IGCB); - The result is totalled for a five-year period to enable mitigation implementation.

 The calculation is summarised below.
 Further information can be obtained from the Council's Environmental Health team.
-Should there be no net increase in trips arising from a development scheme then the damage costs are zero.
-Further information on damage costs can be found in appendix 3.
+Should there be no net increase in trips arising from a development scheme then the damage costs from transport related emissions are zero.
+Further information on damage costs can be found in Appendix 3.